dimm-dev/tabread/Readme.md

 # Table data reader

-The project has been created for one of my friends to help him fetch data from the application that doesn't have any functions to export data and presents data at a custom grid widget and so data can't be read with WINAPI functions.
+The project has been created for one of my friends to help him fetch text presented in a grid from the application and it's screenshots.
+That application doesn't have any functions to export data and presents data at a custom grid widget and so data can't be read with WINAPI functions.

 ### Prerequisites